Skip to main content

 Financial wellness and DEI

-2. Race also cuts a hard line through the experience of financial wellness, with 77 percent of white respondents reporting adequate financial standing compared to just 64 percent of black respondents.
+2. Race also cuts a hard line through the experience of financial wellness, with 77 percent of white respondents reporting adequate financial standing compared to just 64 percent of Black respondents.
 (FRB)

 3. Members of the LGBTQ+ community lag several points behind with just 65 percent reporting financial stability compared to 75 percent of their straight counterparts.
 Transgender respondents are even less likely to experience financial confidence, with just 55 percent reporting an “okay” financial standing.
 (FRB)